KygoSkyrus/skypress/client/src/Notes.md

 - have to fix it when tooltip still shows when ther is no class added
 - DEFCT---seems to be fixed::::property is be9iong added in the html elem where all is stored
 - an option where user can opt in that he wants to add proeprty value by himself and not want any suggestions...this should be for every ptropery and also there should be a blank prop value field so that user can do it himself
+- find a nice place to show structure,, maybe like a icon nect to export on wclick of whihc a popup with alsmost screen size will have ,,same for the applied csss

 # to d0-